 - White ceiling paint.

 Once you have all your parts you can start marking out your holes and drilling them out with a pilot hole first, and then a hole saw.
 To make this job simple use some fishing line or string to get your lights inline.
 Just attach each end to the opposite sides of the wall.
-Mark out say 1m sections and drill, do the same to the other sides of the wall.
+Mark out say 1m sections and drill, do the same to the other side of the wall.

 If you have access to a beam finder

 The reason we use a small pilot hole is in case there is a beam in the ceiling.
 Drill your pilot hole then poke up the wooden skewer.
 Leave in the ceiling and then have a look in the roof.
 You should be able to see the skewer easy in the insulation.
 Move apart the insulation and then go back town to drill from ground level.
-If you are too close to the roof beams, you can move a few centimetres and it wont be noticed, or redo the plan.
+If you are too close to the roof beams, you can move a few centimeters and it won’t be noticed, or redo the plan.
 The small hole can be filled with putty.

 Drilling LED down Light holes – With a hole saw.